 Speaking from personal experience, I feel far more attentive to work after a quick morning walk.
 I am more focused and feel I am ready to tackle the day.

 Although walking can do a lot for the human body, it can also be bad in some cases.
 For instance, those who suffer from arthritis or other joint complications could find it next to impossible to get this kind of activity.
 Walking, jogging and running are all high-impact activities and can lead to a variety of physical problems.

 For example, I created metatarsal fractures on both feet when I tried to walk the 5k in 2015.
 Although my legs were willing, my weight put too much strain on my bones.
 You need to know your personal limitations and develop a routine based on what you can handle.

-A way to circumvent this problem is by walking through a swimming pool.
+A way to avoid this problem is by walking through a swimming pool.
 Pool jogging puts far less pressure on your feet and joints while vastly increasing the number of calories you’ll burn.

 What do you do to get more activity in your day?
 Do you have problems with trying to get more movement on your feet?
 Leave me a message, I’d love to hear from you.